 I am slowly and gradually working my way through a number of in-depth studies on these subjects and hope to deepen my knowledge and understanding.
 Hopefully it will allow me to add more value and depth to the programs and make it easily accessible to our community of mothers.
 Inshallah

-While this work is intense and I am still learning, I lean on the expertise of other homeschooling mothers as well within our programs.
-I certainly don't know answers to everything so I have a team of experts who contribute to the program with classes and coaching sessions.
+While this work is intense and I am still learning, I lean on the expertise of other homeschooling mothers as well in some of our programs: Homeschooling Simplified Program has a library of masterclasses with multiple contributors.
+Some of these sisters contribute to the program with coaching sessions as well.

 These experts are homeschool moms from backgrounds as diverse as Speech and Language Therapy, Special Needs Education, Marriage and Family Therapy, Cultural Psychology, Linguistics, Educational Leadership & Research, Curriculum Development, Self Development, Coaching etc. We have veteran Educators / homeschoolers who help me bring the best of training, coaching and resources to mothers worldwide.
 Alhamdulillah